aniruthn/mdspotify/README.md

 This project uses:

-- React Native (managed by Expo)
+- React Native (managed by Expo) for the mobile frontend
-- Node/Express
+- Node/Express for the backend server
+- Redux (Toolkit) for the frontend state management
-- SQL (SQLite3)
+- SQL (SQLite3) for the database
-- Typescript
+- TypeScript for the language throughout

 ## Local Setup